yogthos/markdown-clj/README.md

 (md-to-html (input-stream "input.md") (output-stream "test.txt"))
 ```

-or by calling `md-to-html-string` which accepts a string with markdown content and returns a string with the resulting HTML:
+The `md-to-html-string` function accepts a string with markdown content and returns a string with the resulting HTML:

 ```clojure
 (md-to-html-string "# This is a test\nsome code follows\n```clojure\n(defn foo [])\n```")
 ```